expo/expo/docs/versions/unversioned/distribution/building-standalone-apps.md

 ## 3. Start the build

-Run `exp build:android` or `exp build:ios`.
+Run `expo build:android` or `expo build:ios`.
 If you don't already have a packager running for this project, `exp` will start one for you.

 ### If you choose to build for Android